German doctors want human egg donations to be legalized | DW | 04.06.2019

 Wiesemann is part of the same working group and also Vice President of the German Ethics Council.
 She says the existing law is too restrictive on the protection of human eggs in vitro (outside of a woman's body).

-However, those provisions can increase the risks for embryos in vivo (for the child during pregnanctransplanty) and for the pregnant woman, says Professor Wiesemann.
+However, those provisions can increase the risks for embryos in vivo (for the child during pregnancy) and for the pregnant woman, says Professor Wiesemann.

 Read more: Two children born in Germany for the first time after uterus transplant